 Lizzie Carr comments: "Plastic pollution is the single biggest environmental catastrophe affecting our planet today.
 And the worst part, we're responsible.
 Plastic is an entirely manmade material so every single piece you see littering the planet is a direct result of our actions.

 "This summer I'm staging a series of #PlanetPatrol clean ups across the country – including eight on Canal & River Trust waterways - so there's plenty of opportunity for people to get involved and show their support.
 There will be an opportunity to try paddle boarding – completely free – all I ask in return is that people join the #PlanetPatrol efforts and collect some of the rubbish encountered.

 "During my SUP adventures I found that a lot of the plastic I came across was caught up in reeds away from the towpath so getting on the water and cleaning up by paddle board means accessing pockets of the waterways that might otherwise remain untouched.
 We'll even dispose of everything you find – I'd just love to have like minded people come along, have fun and do something for the environment whilst getting active."

-The events are also being supported Craghoppers and Red Paddle Co which is supplying the paddle boards at each of the Plastic Patrol events.
+The events are also being supported Craghoppers and Red Paddle Co which is supplying the paddle boards at each of the Planet Patrol events.

-Visit Plastic Patrol for further details about events, including how to register.
+Visit Planet Patrol for further details about events, including how to register.